daveythacher/LED_Matrix_RP2040/doc/Configuration.md

 </cfg>
 ```

 The build process used here is a little messy however to simplify panel configuration, Groovy is used to hide certain things.
 The Groovy build script creates a custom system script for calling CMake.
 This system script and CMake will pass the configuration parameters in the C/C++ source code for compilation.
 This process is used to enable multiple build flavors.
+(Only one can be enabled at a time.
+A modified script can fix this.)

 Currently the C/C++ logic requires all possible configuration parameters to be defined.
 CMake simply passes these through from the system script.
 The Groovy build script will hide parameters which are not required.